eabuenaventura/Draft_ImmunizationFHIRConnectathon/tracks-#2-#3-#6-#7/README.md

 ### Use Case Success
 - Created a Bundle for multiple patients
 - IG validation is passed and server returns 200 OK
-- Bundle posted to server and returns HTTP 201 Created
+- Bulk data posted to server and returns HTTP 200 OK
+- Response status for each resource submitted is 201 Created

 ### Sequence Diagram
 ![alt text](<FHIR PH Immunization Sequence Diagram - UC 3,7.png>)